mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Communicate your responses explicitly

-A scenario I run into frequently is, after I give someone notes, they'll update their code to address *some* of my feedback, but they don't respond directly to any of my notes.
+I frequently run into a scenario where I give someone notes, they update their code to address *some* of my feedback, but they don't write any replies.
 Now we're in an ambiguous state.
-Did they miss my other notes or are they still working?
-If I begin reviewing again, I'm potentially wasting my time on a half-finished changelist.
+Did they miss my other notes?
+Or are they still working?
+If I begin a new round of review, I'm potentially wasting my time on a half-finished changelist.
 If I wait, I might create a deadlock where both of us are waiting on the other to make the next move.

 Establish conventions on your team that make it clear who's "holding the baton" at any point during a review.
 Either the author is working on edits or the reviewer is writing feedback.
 There should never be a situation where the review is stalled because nobody knows who's working on the changelist.
-A simple way to do this is by writing a changelist-level comment to say you're passing the code back to the reviewer.
+You can accomplish this easily with a changelist-level comment that says you're passing the code back to the reviewer.

 TODO: Screenshot of someone saying, "Updated!
 Please take a look."

-For every note you receive from your reviewer that requires action, respond explicitly to confirm that you've addressed the note.
+For every note that requires action, respond explicitly to confirm that you've addressed the note.
 If your code review tool supports it, mark comments as "resolved."
 If not, follow a simple convention, like, "Fixed," for each note.
 If you disagree with the note, explain politely why you didn't take action.

 TODO: Screenshot of Reviewable mark as resolved.

 Adjust your response based on your reviewer's effort.
 If they write you a detailed note to help you learn something new, don't just mark it done.
-Respond thoughtfully to recognize their helpful note to you.
+Respond thoughtfully to show gratitude for their effort.

 ## Artfully solicit missing information